R-MC Funds to Support Semester Abroad

 The Barbara S. Doggett French Fellowship Fund

-Applicants for this award will submit a questionnaire, a 2-4 page essay, 2 letters of recommendation written by faculty members and 1 character reference from a non-family member.
+Applicants for this award submit a questionnaire, an essay, 2 letters of recommendation written by faculty members, and 1 character reference from a non-family member.
 In addition, each applicant will participate in a personal interview.

 The Georgina Childs and Marcelle Prat de Jouvenel Scholarship

 Established by the late Hon.
 J. Rives Childs ’12, this scholarship provides in alternating years a full year of study at the University of Nice in France for a Randolph-Macon student, and a year’s study at R-MC for a student of the University of Nice.
 It may be divided by two R-MC students who each spend one semester in Nice.
 R-MC recipients are selected by the French department on the basis of merit from among students currently majoring in French.
-The recipients for 2017-18 have been selected.
 R-MC will host a student from Nice in 2018-19; the next award for a Randolph-Macon student will be in 2019-20.
 Please contact the OIE or the French faculty for more information.

 Additional Sources of Funding for Study Abroad